 With the arrival of a new presidential administration in Washington, D.C., franchisers and their advocates are hopeful the push by the Obama administration to change the way the relationship between franchisers and franchisees are regulated will be tossed out, as well.

-Michael Layman, vice president of regulatory affairs at the International Franchise Association.
+“The good news is that the days are numbered for the NLRB's harmful approach to joint employer," said Michael Layman, vice president of regulatory affairs at the International Franchise Association.
 "But it will take time to fix what the Obama NLRB has done to locally owned businesses.
 Small businesses and franchisees need Congress to enact a joint employer solution in the new year.”

 In recent years, fast food companies and others whose business is heavily invested in the franchise model have come under the gaze of the National Labor Relations Board, which has launched a regulatory effort to classify employees of individual franchisees as "joint employees" of the larger parent company.